-Directors' Responsibility for the Disclosure Statement
+Directors' responsibility for the disclosure statement

-The Directors are responsible for the preparation of the Bank and Banking Group Disclosure Statement, including financial statements prepared in accordance with Clause 24 of the Order, generally accepted accounting practice in New Zealand and International Financial Reporting Standards that give a true and fair view of the matters to which they relate.
-The Directors are also responsible for such internal controls as they determine are necessary to enable the preparation of the Bank and Banking Group financial statements that are free from material misstatement whether due to fraud or error.
+The Directors are responsible on behalf of the Banking Group for the preparation of the Banking Group Disclosure Statement, including financial statements prepared in accordance with Clause 24 of the Order, generally accepted accounting practice in New Zealand and International Financial Reporting Standards that give a true and fair view of the matters to which they relate.
+The Directors are also responsible for such internal controls as they determine are necessary to enable the preparation of the Banking Group financial statements that are free from material misstatement whether due to fraud or error.

-The Directors are responsible for the preparation and fair presentation of supplementary information, in accordance with Schedules 2, 4, 7, 13, 14, 15 and 17 of the Order.
+The directors are responsible for the preparation and fair presentation of supplementary information, in accordance with Schedules 2, 4, 7, 13, 14, 15 and 17 of the Order.

-Auditor's Responsibility
+Auditor's responsibility

-Our responsibility is to express an opinion on the Disclosure Statement, including the financial statements prepared in accordance with Clause 24 of the Order and the supplementary information disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order.
+Our responsibility is to express an opinion on the disclosure statement, including the financial statements prepared in accordance with Clause 24 of the Order and the supplementary information disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order.
 We conducted our audit in accordance with International Standards on Auditing (New Zealand).
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the Bank and Banking Group financial statements are free from material misstatement.
+Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the Banking Group financial statements are free from material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Bank and Banking Group financial statements.
+An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the Banking Group financial statements (excluding the supplementary information relating to Capital Adequacy).
 The procedures selected depend on the auditor's judgement, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal controls relevant to the Bank and Banking Group's preparation of the financial statements that gives a true and fair view of the matters to which they relate in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Bank and Banking Group's internal controls.
+In making those risk assessments, the auditor considers internal controls relevant to the Banking Group's preparation of the financial statements that gives a true and fair view of the matters to which they relate in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Banking Group's internal controls.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates, as well as evaluating the presentation of the financial statements.